German Federal Law Journal (Bundesgesetzblatt, BGBl.), 1978, Part I, pp. 1110–1111

 (3) Coordinated Universal Time is defined as a time scale with the following properties:

-Legal time is represented and disseminated by the Federal Physics and Technology Agency [Physikalisch-Technische Bundesanstalt, PTB].
+Legal time is represented and disseminated by the [German] Federal Physics and Technology Agency [Physikalisch-Technische Bundesanstalt, PTB].

 (2) Central European Summer Time shall start and end on a Sunday, respectively.
 The federal government determines in the decree according to paragraph 1 the day and the time of day at which Central European Summer Time starts and ends, as well as the designation of the hour that appears twice at the end of Central European Summer Time.

-This law comes into force at the day of publication.
-At the same time, the law regarding the introduction of a uniform time definition, published in BGBl.
+This act shall take effect from the day following its proclamation.
+At the same time, the act regarding the introduction of a uniform time definition, published in BGBl.
 III, division number 7141-1, in revised form, goes out of force.

 Translation by Markus Kuhn